knpuniversity/symfony3-upgrade/knpu/fix-deprecations-in-bundles.md

 ***

 Once you're on 2.8, there's a new game: find and fix deprecation notices.
 But there's a catch!
-Some deprecated code paths are hit at runtime, but others are only executed when the cache is being built.
-Start by clearing the cache:
+You won't hit *all* of your code paths at runtime.
+Some code path are only executed when the cache is being built.
+To hit those, start by clearing the cache:

 ```bash
 rm -rf var/cache/*
 ```

-Then refresh the page and click into the deprecated calls on the Web Debug Toolbar.
+Refresh the page and click into the deprecated calls on the Web Debug Toolbar.

 ## Deprecations come from Outside Bundles

-Here's the trickiest thing about deprecation notices: many of them are *not your fault*.
-Yep, many notices come from all of those lazy third-party bundles you're using in your code.
-So to start, let's what outside bundles are causing problems.
+Ok, here's the *really* tricky thing about deprecation notices: many of them are *not your fault*.
+Yep, a lot of notices come from all of those lazy third-party bundles you're using in your project.
+So to start, let's find out what outside bundles are causing problems... before we worry about fixing our stuff.

 The first deprecation - about not quoting `@` symbols in YAML is *our* fault.

 > Not quoting a scalar starting with '@' is deprecated since Symfony 2.8

-But it's not easy to see: you need to study the stacktrace.
-This ultimately starts with `AppKernel::registerContainerConfiguration()` where our configuration files are loaded.
+But it's not easy to see: you need to study the stack trace.
+This ultimately starts with `AppKernel::registerContainerConfiguration()` where *our* configuration files are loaded.

-The second is complaining about bad configuration in `security.yml`: that's *also* our fault, and we'll fix it in a second.
+The second is complaining about bad configuration in `security.yml`: that's *also* our fault, and we'll fix it in a minute.

 But look at the third warning: